jostrm/azure-rai-hax/environment-setup/readme.md

 - Open EDGE webbrowser, and signin to Azure portal with sandbox username and password
 - Go to RESOURCE GROUP **rg-ms-learn** , and create an Azure Machine Learning workspace

-## Option 2 - Bring your own environment
+## Option 2 - Bring-your-own-environment

 1) Create Azure Machien Learning Workspace
 2) Create a Compute Instance (default settings)
 3) Go to NOTEBOOKS
 4) Open TERMINAL
-5) Clonee the REPO
+5) Clone the REPO
 - TIP: If you clone with "SPARSE CHECKOUT" it goes quicker
 ```python
 # Clone the repository into a new directory